Mouhcine-Flutter/simple_flutter_quiz/README.md

 "# simple_flutter_quiz"

 # Build
- In terminal excute: flutter pub get then lauchn your emulator and execute flutter run
+ In terminal excute: flutter pub get then launch your emulator and execute flutter run